fossasia/knitting.fossasia.org/README.md

 The `AYABInterface` is used by the [Knit Editor][kniteditor] to convert [knittingpatterns][knittingpattern] into machine instructions.
 It can be used standalone without these other projects.
+You can

+**Read about the project:**

+- [blog post about this project][AYABInterface-blog]
+- [The new AYABInterface module][AYABInterface-blog-new-module]

 **Related Projects:** [knittingpattern][knittingpattern], [kniteditor][kniteditor]